 And then here’s what the JF Kicks Valrico FL location looks like in the most recent picture from Google Maps street view…

 This picture is from January 2022, so you can see that they’ve gone back to the JF Kicks sign and branding.

 Reviews After the JF Kicks Bar Rescue Episode

 Despite going back to the original name, reviews for the bar generally seem good as there are more positive reviews than negative ones.

-However, they do seem to be having some issues with being short staffed in April/May 2022, which I guess is pretty common for bars and restaurants right now.
+However, they did seem to be having some issues with being short staffed in April/May 2022, which I guess is pretty common for bars and restaurants at that time.

 Some reviews do mention the Jimmy’s name from Bar Rescue, which shows that JF Kicks did try it out before moving back to the old name.

 Here’s a sampling of some of the reviews that were written after the JF Kicks Bar Rescue episode:

 Subtle changes in decor and menu – all improvements, though nothing drastic.